 Jesse Lee Sharpley was born Dec.

 17, 1923, in Gorman, Texas and grew up in Sudan.
 She attended Texas

 Tech College in the early 1950's.
 She was a successful entrepreneur,

 national trendsetter in women's fashions, cosmetologist, educator

-and television personality. garnered her countless awards and
+and television personality.
+She garnered countless awards and

 acclaim across the United States.
 A "career woman" before the term